C2C CTF Writeups

 print(f"[*] Exploit sent.
 Status: {r.status_code}")

-# Now i should have interaction?
+# Now we should have interaction?

 # If the shellcode executed, it might have taken over the connection.